How to Sit for Meditation Without Discomfort

 Over time, and if your physicality allows it, you may wish to sit in the more alert position of either full or half lotus pose, also known as Indian style.
 This position is done on the floor, on a couple of pillows if you like, with legs crossed and a straight back.
 Hands are placed folded in your lap or palms on your knees.

 Some people prefer sitting on their knees with their heels against their bottom.
 This is also a fantastic position.
 Others enjoy placing their hands in certain positions known as “mudras.”
 These have been passed down for thousands of years and are believed to have certain energetic properties.
-The most famous of mudras is with the palm up and connecting the forefinger to the thumb.
+The most famous of mudras is with the palm up and connecting the tip of the forefinger to the tip of the thumb.

-There is no wrong sitting posture for meditation for beginners.
+There is no wrong sitting posture for beginners.
 Be sure to listen to your body.

 Sit in a position that is comfortable to you.
 Don’t be too hard on yourself with your seating posture.
-You don’t have to sit on the floor lotus pose.
-You can sit in a chair, you can sit in a couch, you can prop your head up in your back up against the headboard of your bed with some pillows and do what’s comfortable for you.
+You don’t have to sit on the floor in lotus pose.
+Be relaxed yet not too sleepy, alert but not tense.

-One thing we have to remember is, as much as we want to sit in the perfect Lotus Pose with our feet upside down on top of our thighs and sitting on a floor with no pillows, being a perfect yogi, it’s important to remember that people from the East are used to sitting on the floor all the time.
-Many don’t have chairs or tables.
+One thing we have to remember is, as much as we want to sit in the perfect lotus pose with the soles of our feet facing up on top of our thighs and sitting on the floor with no pillows, it’s important to remember that people from the East are used to sitting on the floor all the time.
+Many Eastern homes don’t have chairs or tables.

 In most parts of Asia, people sit on the floor, eat on the floor, and do everything on the floor, including cooking and chopping vegetables.
-So, this is a comfortable position for them, and they’re used to it.
+So, sitting without a seat back is a comfortable position for them.
+They’re used to it.

-Americans, Westerners, we’ve got back issues; we have a hard time getting on the ground and getting back up.
-This is one reason it’s actually a great practice to sit on the floor or crouch often; it’s beneficial for your legs, back, maintaining mobility as you get older, and your knees.
-So, really, it’s not a problem.
+Americans and Westerners, we’ve got back issues.
+We have a hard time getting on the ground and getting back up.
+This is one reason it’s actually a great practice to sit on the floor or crouch; it’s beneficial for the legs, back, hips, and maintaining mobility as we get older.

-If you have issues sitting on the floor, it is absolutely acceptable to start out sitting on a chair.
+If you have issues sitting on the floor, it is absolutely acceptable to sit on a chair.
 If you feel called to sit on the floor, try it out.
-Begin by sitting on a pillow at first or with your back against the wall.
+Begin by sitting on a pillow at first, or you can sit with your back against the wall.
 You can slowly progress to that perfect yogi, full lotus pose.

-There is nothing wrong with listening to your body, trusting yourself.
+Listen to your body and trust yourself.
 You don’t want to add anxiety or stress to something like meditation.
 Be gentle with yourself; there’s no wrong way to do it.
-Just sitting in meditation is perfect.
-All of the posture, the length of time, how long you can focus on your breath or your mantra – those are the icing on the cake.
+Just sitting down to meditate is already perfect.
+The posture you sit in, the length of time you sit for, how long you can focus on your breath or your mantra – those things are just the icing on the cake.
+Meditation is the cake.

 Meditation is not about the outcome; it’s just about the moment.
-So, just sitting in meditation, you’re meditating perfectly.
+Just by sitting in meditation, you’re meditating perfectly.

 Slowly, if it calls to you, you can move towards that perfect yogi pose.
-And I know that you’ll get there if that’s what you’re hoping for.
+And I know you’ll get there if that’s what you’re striving toward.

 Can I Meditate Standing?

-I’m sure you can meditate even while standing.
+I’m sure you can meditate while standing.
 I’m not so sure you should.

-Because when we’re standing, we’re not actually truly able to meditate; we’re also having to maintain our balance.
-Our body is constantly shifting, and we are constantly making adjustments.
-We’re not really as still as we are when we’re sitting still.
+Standing isn’t like sitting.
+We have to maintain our balance and make sure we don’t fall.
+Our body is constantly shifting, and we are constantly making little adjustments.
+We’re not really as still as when we are sitting still.

-When we’re sitting firmly rooted into the ground, in a very strong base and posture, that stillness of the body translates into a stillness of the mind.
+When we’re sitting firmly rooted on the ground, with a very sturdy base and posture, that stillness of the body translates into a stillness of the mind.
 It has a calming effect on its own.
 When we’re standing, we’re still using a lot more energy.
-We’re not fully able to allow our body to reach that rest, digest, recover phase, where the body can enter when it’s very relaxed state, because standing is a much more alert kind of position.
+We’re not able to allow our body to fully reach that rest, digest, and recover stage that it enters when it’s very relaxed because standing is a much more alert kind of position.

-If you have the option, I highly recommend doing any kind of sitting for meditation.
+Standing, walking, talking, and everything else can become a meditation, but I highly recommend setting aside some time for undistracted sitting meditation.
 Sitting is that in-between state between lying down and standing or walking.
-And that’s appropriate because meditation is that center, balancing line between alert and relaxed.
-You’re fully alert and aware, but you’re also fully in deep peace.
-Meditation trains us to approach all of life like that.
-Whatever occurs, we’re alert and attentive to it.
+That’s appropriate because meditation is that centered, balanced, middle path between alert and relaxed.
+You’re fully awake and aware, but you’re also in deep peace.
+Meditation trains us to approach all of life like that — whatever occurs, we can remain attentive to it yet stress-free.

-We can be at that center point of peace forever because there is no swinging back the other way for a balance to occur; we are in full balance.
-I think that’s really what gives the seated posture its power because you really become deeply grounded in that position.
+We can live at that center point of peace forever because there is no swinging back the other way for a balance to occur.
+It is balance.
+And that’s what gives the seated position its power — it is grounded, sturdy, and steady.

-In meditation, you can really relax deeply into your practice when you have that strong base of support.
-Not so relaxed that you might fall asleep, but not too effortful that it disturbs your inner peace.
-In this position, you can let go in the most maximum way without worrying about falling asleep or getting tired and being drowsy.
+In meditation, you can only relax deeply into your practice when you have a strong base of support.
+It’s not so relaxed that you might fall asleep, but not too effortful that it disturbs your inner peace.
+In the seated position, you can let go completely without worrying about falling asleep, getting tired, or becoming drowsy (but if you do, that’s okay too).

-I will say this: while I don’t recommend standing meditation, I do recommend turning standing into a meditation.
-So, what I mean by this is, anytime you’re standing, whether in line for something or waiting for something, try observing your thoughts.
-While you’re thinking, notice the nature of your thoughts.
+While I don’t recommend standing meditation, I do recommend turning standing into a meditation.
+What I mean by this is, anytime you’re standing, whether in line at the store or talking to someone, observe your thoughts.
+Notice the nature of your thoughts.

-Then bring your attention to you and yourself standing in this space, and try to stay there for as long as possible, fully being wherever you are.
-And it doesn’t matter if you’ve never been there or if you’ve been there 1000 times.
+Then bring your attention to your body.
+Expand your consciousness to your surroundings.
+Try to stay present like this for as long as possible, fully being where you are, undistracted by thoughts about the past, the future, or someplace else.
+It doesn’t matter if you’re someplace new or you’ve been there 1000 times.
 There’s always so much to observe in the present moment.
 No two moments are alike.

-So, these activities can be very meditative in that they bring us into the present moment and give our minds time to process our thoughts and experiences.
-But meditation is about taking away all that activity and focusing just on the experience of being in the present moment.
+Remember, whether biking, driving, or walking, we can’t meditate the same as when we’re sitting with our eyes closed.
+We’re too busy making sure we don’t get hit by a car or bump into something.
+These activities can be very meditative, in that they bring us into the present moment and give our minds time to process our thoughts and experiences.
+But meditation is about taking away all external activity so that our mental activity has a chance to settle and rest in the present moment.

-This is what trains our mind to be able to do that behind the scenes in whatever we’re doing the rest of our day.
-So the more we can get rid of all the doing in our meditation, the more we can put our mental power towards developing the skills of focus, insight, gratitude, and awareness, and all the other benefits that meditation produces.
+Sitting meditation trains our mind to be present so that we can go about the rest of our day with more presence and peace.
+The more we can set aside all mental and physical requirements, the more we can put our mental powers toward developing the skills of focus, insight, gratitude, awareness, concentration, pesce, and all the other amazing benefits that meditation produces.

 In the next article, I’ll walk you through seven simple tips to improve your meditation posture.